thomas1o/DTHomeFresh/README.md

 # DT Home Fresh

-DT Home Fresh is a mobile application that serves as a comprehensive database of talented sellers who create unique, homemade items.
+DT Home Fresh is a mobile application that serves as a comprehensive database of sellers who create unique, homemade items.
 Whether you're looking for handmade crafts, artisanal food products, or one-of-a-kind creations, our app connects you with local sellers who put their heart and soul into their work.

 ## Features

 - Discover a wide variety of homemade products from local sellers.
-- Browse through categories such as crafts, food, art, and more.
+- Browse through crafts, food, art, and more categories.

 ## Gallery
 |Onboarding Screen|Catgegories Screen|